RosettaCommons/documentation/farna-refactor.md

 ### To do
 #### FARNA
 * **Important** Proper RNA_SecStructInfo objects, including noncanonical pairings and setup of base pair steps inside Rosetta
-* change default FARNA setup to stepwise setup (incl. -in:file:silent stored in FullModelInfo or FullModelParameters?)
+* change default FARNA setup to stepwise setup (incl. -in:file:silent stored in FullModelInfo or FullModelParameters?).
+There is an issue discussion thread [here](https://github.com/RosettaCommons/main/issues/25).
 *A good time to do this might be when Kalli generalizes FARNA to include RNA-protein lo-res potential.
 Rebuilding an RNA pair within the MS2 test case is a good example.*
 * native RMSD screen in FARNA (to more stringently test idea that stepwise -lores can offer better sampling than classic FARNA) *Again, Kalli's work on RNP lores modeling offers good test case.*
-* test on more complex cases (e.g., tectoRNA, riboswitches) *Will test when Clarence/Caleb have MOHCA-seq benchmark set up.*
+* test on more complex cases (e.g., tectoRNA, riboswitches) *Will test when Clarence/Caleb have MOHCA-seq benchmark set up.
+Note that we need a bunch of integration tests; see issue thread [here](https://github.com/RosettaCommons/main/issues/18)*
 * Fix bulge BPS databases, which now require filtering for wrong fold-tree entries.
 * setup ‘long-distance’ BPS (>3 intervening nts)